yyankowski/simplydate/README.md

 # simplidate
-A simple date-time manipulation library in Typescript.
+A simple functional date-time manipulation library implemented in Typescript.